 This course is designed to familiarize law students with the principles of corporate finance.
-In the world of corporate finance, the distinction between lawyers and investment bankers has become blurred.
-Whether negotiating a merger agreement, acquisition or divestiture, rendering a fairness opinion, preparing for an appraisal hearing, litigating securities class action or derivative suits, issuing new securities, taking a firm private via an LBO or public via an IPO, corporate lawyers and investment bankers work side-by-side, and lawyers without an appreciation of the basics of corporate finance are at a distinct disadvantage.
-Moreover, this course will provide important tools for litigators in working with financial expert witnesses and calculating damages.
+In the world of corporate finance, the distinction between lawyers and investment bankers has blurred.
+Whether negotiating a merger agreement, acquisition, or divestiture, rendering a fairness opinion, preparing for an appraisal hearing, litigating securities class action or derivative suits, issuing new securities, taking a firm private via an LBO or public via an IPO, corporate lawyers and investment bankers work side-by-side.
+Lawyers without an appreciation of the basics of corporate finance are at a distinct disadvantage.
+This course will also provide important tools for litigators to work with financial expert witnesses and calculate damages.
 Even students who do not plan to venture into the corporate world will benefit from this course.
-The financial principles covered are essential for lawyers intending to do estate or tax planning, litigate divorces, or draft the governing documents or compensation agreements for business entities of all types.
+The financial principles covered are essential for lawyers intending to do estate or tax planning, litigate divorces, or draft the compensation agreements for business entities of all types.
 This course serves as a prerequisite for Corporate Restructuring and Venture Capital and Private Equity, two courses offered at the Fuqua School of Business and cross-listed in the Law School.

-Topics include: the time value of money; the relation between risk and return; the workings and efficiency of capital markets; behavioral finance; valuing perpetuities and annuities; valuing corporate securities (stock, bonds, and options); optimal capital structure and dividend policies; bond covenants; basic financial accounting; assessing the value of going concerns; and the application of these principles to legal practice.
+Topics include: the time value of money; the relation between risk and return; the workings and efficiency of capital markets; behavioral finance; valuing perpetuities and annuities; valuing corporate securities (stock, bonds, and options); valuing businesses as a going concern; optimal capital structure and dividend policies; debt covenants and other lender protections; basic financial accounting; derivatives; and the application of these principles to legal practice.

 Please note that course organization and content may vary substantially from semester to semester and descriptions are not necessarily professor specific.
 Please contact the instructor directly if you have particular course-related questions.

 Elisabeth D. de Fontenay